Amir Khan (boxer): Khan Promotions

 Amir Khan is a promoter, the CEO of his own boxing promotion company, Khan Promotions.
 In March 2021 Khan officially announced his first-ever signing, Tal Singh and is now managing the former England amateur champion, who he is hoping to guide towards a historic world title triumph.
 Khan relaunched AK Promotions in 2025, partnering with Legacy Promotions and DAZN, with the first event taking place in Accra, Ghana on 13 June 2025.
 Khan promoted his second boxing event in Nigeria in October 2025, featuring a main event between cruiserweights Brandon Glanton and Rocky Fielding, who was later replaced by Marcus Browne, in Lagos.
 Khan was excited about bringing world-class boxing to Nigeria, stating the event aimed to inspire a new generation and highlight the talent of Nigerian boxers alongside international competitors.
+His next event was promoted in association with Frank Warren's Queensberry Promotions on 21 December 2025 in Accra.
+This event included mainstream boxers Lawrence Okolie and Tony Yoka.
+AK Promotions returned to Lagos on 1 May 2026, this time, alongside Dr Ezekiel Adamu.

 Amir Khan Academy

 Khan announced that he was building a boxing academy called the Amir Khan Academy to produce Pakistani boxing champions.
 Based in Islamabad, the Amir Khan Academy is planning to train Pakistani amateur boxers competing at the 2018 Asian Games in Indonesia.